Do you love coffee?

-Yet, funny how that statement can stem from so many reasons.
-I say that from my own experience, as it ranged from “oh my God I need it to stay awake” kinda love at the beginning, to “my preferred blend is 70% Arabica 30% Robusta for my double shot cappuccino done properly with a good crema” today.
 Suffice to say, my appreciation for coffee has increased throughout the years, especially since I discovered that good coffee, properly made, shouldn’t have a hint of bitterness in it.
 Yes, without addition of sugar!
 I’ve been studying with coffee ever since.

 What’s most interesting, however, is the endless debates about coffee’s effectiveness in boosting productivity.
 With studies published by researchers at John Hopkins University stating that coffee may aid memory, you must be jumping for joy at the chance of having more caffeine in your system.

 As a coffee fan, I’ve experimented with the frequency and dosage of caffeine, monitoring its effect on my focus and productivity on my work and CFA Program studies.